Ä¢¹½ÊÓÆµ

 When you are in Fort Ransom, you'll notice that it is more blue-collar than most other communities in America.
 36.96% of Fort Ransom’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fort Ransom is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Fort Ransom who work in office and administrative support (10.87%), sales jobs (8.70%), and personal care services (8.70%).

-In terms of college education, Fort Ransom is nearly on par with the US average for all cities of 21.84%: 17.81% of adults 25 and older in Fort Ransom have a bachelor's degree or advanced degree.
+The percentage of adults in Fort Ransom who are college-educated is close to the national average for all communities of 21.84%: 17.81% of the adults in Fort Ransom have a bachelor's degree or advanced degree.

 The per capita income in Fort Ransom in 2022 was $35,348, which is lower middle income relative to North Dakota, and middle income relative to the rest of the US.
 This equates to an annual income of $141,392 for a family of four.
 However, Fort Ransom contains both very wealthy and poor people as well.